idrave/FOND-ASP/README.md

 Now `clingo` is part of the Pipenv environment, and all is ready to run.

-## PDDL specification of FOND+ problems
+## PDDL and ASP specifications of FOND+ problems

+### PDDL specifications

-The planning system uses the usual PDDL format for domain and problem specification.
-However, the PDDL is extended to allow the specification of  conditional fairness.
+To specify a FOND+ task, the PDDL is extended to allow the specification of  conditional fairness.

-A fairness expression allow to define PDDL problems with _custom_ fairness assumptions for the FOND-ASP planner and has the form:
+A **fairness expression** allow to define PDDL problems with _custom_ fairness assumptions for the FOND-ASP planner and has the form:

 ```pddl
 ((:fairness :a ...  :b ...)